CanonicalLtd/maas-docs/en/manage-cli-common.md

 See
 [Concepts and terms](intro-concepts.md#ip-ranges)
-for an explination of the two kinds of reserved IP ranges MAAS uses.
+for an explanation of the two kinds of reserved IP ranges MAAS uses.

 To create a range of dynamic IP addresses that will be used by MAAS for node enlistment, commissioning, and possibly deployment: